-As of December 31, 2014, we operated through five reportable business segments: (i) Learning Solutions, (ii) Professional & Technical Services, (iii) Sandy Training & Marketing, (iv) Performance Readiness Solutions, and (v) Energy Services.
-Our Learning Solutions segment represents an aggregation of two operating groups in accordance with the aggregation criteria in U.S. GAAP, while all of the other reportable segments each represent one operating group.
+As of December 31, 2015, we operated through four reportable business segments: (i) Learning Solutions, (ii) Professional & Technical Services, (iii) Sandy Training & Marketing, and (iv) Performance Readiness Solutions.
+Each of our reportable segments represents an operating segment under U.S. GAAP.
 We are organized by operating group primarily based upon the markets served by each group and/or the services performed.
 Each operating group consists of business units which are focused on providing specific products and services to certain classes of customers or within targeted markets.
-Marketing and communications, accounting, finance, legal, human resources, information systems and other administrative services are organized at the corporate level.
+Marketing and communications, accounting, tax, finance, legal, human resources, information systems and other administrative services are organized at the corporate level.
 Business development and sales resources are aligned with operating groups to support existing customer accounts and new customer development.